TaygaHoshi/GW2TeamGenerator/README.md

 * Export the answers sheet as a *tab-seperated values file (.tsv)*.
 Optional: Change its name to *players.tsv* and put it next to the executable.

 ### Usage:
-* Input file: Enter a file path to a .tsv file such as "C:\Users\username\Desktop\test.tsv" without quotes.
+* Input file: Browse and choose a .tsv file
-* Output file: Enter a file path to a .txt file such as "C:\Users\username\Desktop\results.txt" without quotes.
+* Output folder: Browse and choose a folder to save the output
 * Style: Enter roles a team can have, seperated by a comma (,) and without any spaces.
 See the default value for an example.
 * Reroll count: Enter a positive number.
 I wouldn't go over 5000 for less than 20 players.
 If you go too high, the program will stop working.